shd101wyy/markdown-preview-enhanced/README.md

   - Toggle Markdown file preview with KaTeX support.
 	You can also use the keymap <kbd>ctrl+shift+m</kbd> to toggle preview.
 (To use keymap, you have to disable the default [markdown preview](https://atom.io/packages/markdown-preview) package, otherwise there would be keymap conflict)
 - <strong>Markdown Preview Enhanced: Customize CSS</strong>
   - Customize preview page css.
 You can edit styles inside `markdown-preview-enhanced-custom` section in `style.less` file.
+  - if you didn't see `markdown-preview-enhanced-custom` section in `style.less` file, you may need to run `Markdown Preview Enhanced: Customize CSS` command first.
 - <strong>Markdown Preview Enhanced: Toc Create </strong>
   - Generate TOC
 	 or simply insert ` <!-- toc -->` in editor (need preview toggled).